-The following page of the Baldur's Gate 3 guide is dedicated to Rogue.
+The following page of the guide to Baldur's Gate 3 is a compendium of the character's knowledge of Rogue.
 Here, you'll learn more about his abilities and specializations.

 Rogue is a character class that is distinguished by his dexterity, which allows him to efficiently open locks and disarm traps.
 If you want to get access to locked spaces and chests, this character is a must-have on your team.
 You can choose a premade Rogue, named Astarion.